kigawas/blog/content/posts/y-combinator-in-python.md

 print(fac(5))  # 120
 ```

-But what if you cannot name a function?
+However, what if you cannot name a function?
 In lambda calculus, we cannot name a function as usual.
-And then here comes Y-combinator.
+Then here comes Y-combinator.

 First, let's convert the factorial function into lambda by adding an outside argument: